LeoZieger/RoboArena/docs/week3/index.md

 what we did this week:

-Created some Wireframes and thought about the generel looks and mechanics of our game:
+Created some Wireframes and thought about the general looks and mechanics of our game:

 main menu:
 - singleplayer / multiplayer option
 - difficulty
 - settings
-- shop(upgrade ur firerate, ammunition, movement etc)?
+- shop(upgrade your firerate, ammunition, movement etc)?
 - skins?
 - exit